 - Memory space breach and Buffer overflow attacks

 - HTTP Protection - detecting violations of the HTTP protocol and a locally defined usage policy.

-- Real-time Blacklist Lookups - utilises 3rd Party IP Reputation.
+- Real-time Blacklist Lookups - utilizes 3rd Party IP Reputation

 - Automation Detection - Detecting bots, crawlers, scanners and other surface malicious activity.